Negative Result

 1. Consult a healthcare provider to discuss treatment options

-3. Inform sexual partners so they can get tested and treated
+3. Inform drug substances so they can get tested and treated

 4. Follow treatment instructions exactly as prescribed

-5. Retest after treatment to confirm the infection is cleared
+5. Retest after treatment to confirm the substance is cleared

 Inconclusive Result